The new Slack platform and the features described below are in beta and under active development.

 // ...

-inputs The inputs provided to the workflow.
-Can use with the event response object
+The inputs provided to the workflow.
+Can use with the event response object.

-Interactivity, and thus the interactivity parameter, is not supported with event triggers.
+Event triggers are not interactive.
 Use a link trigger to take advantage of interactivity.

 The Event object